momo-trip/PILOT/README.md

 python3.12 run.py {target_cmd} tool
 ```

+The extracted tool data is written to `tools/{target_cmd}/`.

 #### 5. Run iterative seed generation cycle
 ```bash
 python3.12 run.py {target_cmd} gen
 ```

-The strategy that PILOT chooses based on the pre-experiment is saved here: `decision.json`.
+- The strategy that PILOT chooses based on the pre-experiment is saved here: `decision.json`.

 #### 6. Extract generated shell scripts
 Run the following command to extract the generated shell scripts.
-The seed scripts for each command will be saved in `/root/PILOT/seeds`.
 ```bash
 python3.12 run.py {target_cmd} exp
 ```

+The seed scripts for each command will be saved in `/root/PILOT/seeds`.

 ## Phase 2: Reformatting
 #### 1. Setup
+`{seed_id}` is the index assigned to each exported seed script, numbered in the
+order the `python3.12 run.py {target_cmd} exp` command writes them.

 ```bash
 python3.12 run.py {target_cmd} set {seed_id}
 ```